michaelbourne/wp-commerce7/README.txt

 == Plugin Removal ==

-Removing this plugin will render your widgets inactive, but will not remove them or the pages created.
+Removing this plugin will render your widgets and/or blocks inactive, but will not remove them or the pages created.
+Be sure to clean out all pages of Commerce7 content if removing.

 == Screenshots ==